numworks/epsilon/external_apps/README.md

 By default, an [epsilon_simulators](epsilon_simulators/) folder is expected.

-It contains platform-specific Epsilon simulators to run any external app on.
+It should contain the expected platform-specific Epsilon simulators to run any external app on.
 See instructions to build them from [Epsilon's root](../) :
 - [Web](epsilon_simulators/web/README.md) : `epsilon.html`
 - [Linux](epsilon_simulators/linux/README.md) : `epsilon.bin`